Raku/raku.org/README.md

     to badly broken browsers.
 IE6 still needs to be considered (2009-07).
     IE5.5 and below can be ignored.

   * We spell "Perl 6" consistently with a non-breaking space.
-If you don't have already, go get an editor with decent Unicode support.
+If you don't already have one, go get an editor with decent Unicode support.

   * Speaking of which, all pages are served as UTF-8.